 Change Order Migration Process

 If you are requesting to enable the Change Events tool on a project after one (1) or more change orders have been created, your Procore point of contact will need to run a migration script on your project.
 The purpose of this script is to create a new change event for every Prime Potential Change Order (Prime PCO) that exists.
-For each Prime PCO ine item, a corresponding change event line item will be created in the new change event.
+For each Prime PCO line item, a corresponding change event line item will be created in the new change event.

 ImportantThe migration script is best suited for clients using a 2-tier change order structure for PCCOs (see What are the different change order tiers?).
-Clients using 3-tier change orders typically choose to leave the Change Events disabled, as a 3-tier structure for change orders requires users to manage 4-tiers for all changes (for example, 3- tier change orders on prime contracts (PCCO, COR & PCO + Change Events).
+Clients using 3-tier change orders typically choose to leave the Change Events tool disabled, as a 3-tier structure for change orders requires users to manage 4-tiers for all changes (for example, 3- tier change orders on prime contracts (PCCO, COR & PCO + Change Events).

 - If a CCO is linked to only one potential change order, it will be included in the new change event.